 Dr. Cheryl R. Boyer is an Extension Specialist (75%) of Nursery Crop Production and Marketing with a 25% Research appointment.
 She develops, implements, and leads an effective statewide Extension and applied research program for the horticulture industry and allied businesses focused 1) on the production, culture, and use of ornamental nursery crops; and 2) on current, evidence-based, new-media marketing tools (including digital tools such as social media, websites, and e-newsletters among others) and strategies for horticulture businesses.

 Dr. Boyer is a co-creator of The Center for Rural Enterprise Engagement.
-She also serves as the Extension State Leader for HNR (5%), the KSRE Agriculture and Natural Resources Program Leader Coordinator (20%), and the Interim Extension Master Gardener Coordinator for Kansas.
+She also serves as the Extension Program Director for HNR and the KSRE Agriculture and Natural Resources Program Leader Coordinator.

 - Ph.D.
 Horticulture (Nursery Crop Production), Auburn University (2008)